Customer Revenue Received in Advance

 Accounting Equation – Revenue Received in Advance

 The accounting equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus the equity of the business.
-This is true at any time and applies to each transaction.
+It is important to realize that this is true at any time and applies to each transaction.

 In this case an asset (cash) increases as the money is received into the bank account of the business, and a liability (unearned revenue) increases representing the amount owed to the customer in respect of services yet to be provided.